-2. Annual Financial Report
+1. Annual Financial Report

-The PI shall submit to the GMO an annual financial report, which is due 90 days after each anniversary of the award start date indicated in the NGA.
-The annual financial report must include all actual costs incurred during the expired year of award.
+The grantee shall submit to the GMO an annual financial report within 90 days after each anniversary of the award start date indicated in the NGA.
+The annual financial report must include all actual costs incurred under the CIRM grant during the expired budget period and any carry forward amounts.
+Grantees claiming facilities costs for leased research space as described in chapter V, section B, part 3, Allowable Facilities Costs, shall report the actual out-of-pocket lease cost incurred by the grantee.

-3. Programmatic Report
+2. Annual Programmatic Report

-The PI shall submit to CIRM an annual programmatic report detailing scientific progress and activities under the CIRM grant.
-This, together with the interim financial report, is due 60 days prior to the anniversary of the award start date indicated in the NGA.
+The grantee shall submit to CIRM an annual programmatic report detailing scientific progress and activities under the CIRM grant.
+This report is due 60 days prior to each anniversary of the award start date indicated in the NGA.

-The programmatic report includes a summary of scientific progress; listing of personnel who participated in the project and their level of effort; an updated listing of other support for the PI and other key personnel; list of publications (including submitted or in press) resulting from the CIRM-supported project or activity; cumulative subject accrual and progress in conducting analyses for sex/gender and race/ethnicity differences in clinical trials, applicable public policy assurances (e.g., ESCRO, IRB, IACUC); and a listing of inventions disclosed, patents filed, or licenses granted (see part 4, Intellectual Property Reports and Appendix B).
+The programmatic report includes a summary of scientific progress; a listing of personnel who participated in the project and their level of effort; an updated listing of other support for the PI and other key personnel; a list of publications (including submitted or in press) resulting from the CIRM-supported project or activity; cumulative subject accrual and progress in conducting analyses for sex/gender and race/ethnicity differences in clinical trials; applicable public policy assurances (e.g., ESCRO, IRB, IACUC); an estimate of goods and services purchased from California suppliers; and a listing of inventions disclosed, patents filed, or licenses granted for the project period (see part 3, Other Reports and Appendix B).
+The programmatic report must also include an overview of any major unexpected expenditure or unspent funds (actual or anticipated) for the expiring budget period and any anticipated changes in future budget periods.

-4. Other Reports
+3. Other Reports

 Grantees shall report to CIRM publications, inventions, patent applications, licensing and invention utilization activities that result from CIRM funding.
-Specific reporting requirements are detailed in the CIRM Intellectual Property Policy for Non-Profit Organizations (Appendix B).
+Specific reporting requirements are detailed in the CIRM Intellectual Property and Revenue Sharing Requirements for For-Profit Organizations (Appendix B).